 The idea of harsh light can seem attractive from a security point of view, but as lighting designer Sally Storey of John Cullen Lighting explains, it's important for the porch area to feel inviting.
 'Where you have a bare bulb, always try to make it softer.
 Speak to your electrician about putting a dimmer on any motion-sensor light,' she advises.

-  Whether you are planning a major overhaul of your porch area or simply want to update the lighting to make the most of the space, it's worth considering a range of ideas when devising your scheme.
+Whether you are planning a major overhaul of your front porch area or simply want to update the lighting to make the most of the space, it's worth considering a range of outdoor lighting ideas when devising your scheme.

 1. Layer up lighting

 Identical lights on either side of your porch flanking the door look great, but think about how else you can use lighting to add interest to your front porch decor.
 'If you have two wall lights, then it's worth lighting other things around,' notes Sally Storey.

 Here, a range of lanterns placed on the pathway adds a feeling of warmth.

 Historical features are worthy of showcasing.
 Ensure your lighting designer has incorporated a way to truly make the most of these details.